-This unit is designed to be mounted on any standard wiring junction box up to a 4-inch size, on either the ceiling or wall.
+This unit is designed to be mounted on any standard wiring junction box up to a 4-inch diagonal size, on either the ceiling or wall (if allowed by local electrical codes).
 Read "Where to Install Smoke Alarms" and "Where Not To Install Smoke Alarms" before you begin installation.
-If a junction box is not already in place, install one using standard #12 or #14 gauge solid copper Appliance Wiring Material (AWM).
+Tools you will need: Standard/Flathead screwdriver.